JDewitz/Minui-More-35xx-Addons-jdewitz/README.md

 Many of these cores come from Tomato and Onion!
 They work pretty well.
 This version does not use the new per-core configs Shaun has created and may break.

 Separates subsystems-
-32x
+32x,
-Sega CD
+Sega CD,
 PC Engine CD/TG-16 CD

 Separates without custom settings-
 Famicom Disk System

 Adds systems and cores-
-CPS1
+CPS1,
-CPS2
+CPS2,
-Atari Lynx
+Atari Lynx,
-Neo Geo
+Neo Geo,
-Neo Geo Pocket/Color
+Neo Geo Pocket/Color,
 SNES MSU-1 Audio (SNES CD)

 Bios needed:
 Bios/

 LYNX/lynxboot.img

 NEOGEO/neogeo.zip

 PCECD/syscard3.pce

 SEGACD/bios_CD_U.bin, bios_CD_E.bin, bios_CD_J.bin

 For Sega CD, don't try any of the wondermega bios or anything crazy.
 Just get the standard 1.00 and 1.10 ones.